-36 (e) A plea or verdict of guilty, or a conviction following a plea of nolo 37 contendere, shall be deemed a conviction within the meaning of this article.
-The 38 state department may deny an application or deny, suspend, or revoke a 39 certification based on a conviction as provided in this article when the judgment of 40 conviction is entered or when an order granting probation is made suspending the 41 imposition of sentence.
-1 (f) Upon determination to deny an application or deny, revoke, or suspend a 2 certificate, the state department shall notify the applicant or certificate holder in 3 writing by certified mail of all of the following:

-4 (1) The reasons for the determination.
+- (e) A plea or verdict of guilty, or a conviction following a plea of nolo contendere, shall be deemed a conviction within the meaning of this article.
+The state department may deny an application or deny, suspend, or revoke a certification based on a conviction as provided in this article when the judgment of conviction is entered or when an order granting probation is made suspending the imposition of sentence. - (f) Upon determination to deny an application or deny, revoke, or suspend a certificate, the state department shall notify the applicant or certificate holder in writing by certified mail of all of the following: - (1) The reasons for the determination.

-5 (2) The applicant's or certificate holder's right to appeal the determination if the 6 determination was made under subdivision (c).

-(g)(1) Upon written notification that the state department has determined that an 7 application shall be denied or a certificate shall be denied, suspended, or revoked 8 under subdivision (c), the applicant or certificate holder may request an 9 administrative hearing by submitting a written request to the state department 10 within 20 business days of receipt of the written notification.
-Upon receipt of a 11 written request, the state department shall hold an administrative hearing pursuant 12 to the procedures specified in Section 100171, except where those procedures are 13 inconsistent with this section.
-14

-(2) A hearing under this section shall be conducted by a hearing officer or 15 administrative law judge designated by the director at a location other than the 16 work facility convenient to the applicant or certificate holder.
-The hearing shall be 17 tape audio or video recorded and a written decision shall be sent by certified mail 18 to the applicant or certificate holder within 30 calendar days of the hearing.
-Except 19 as specified in subdivision (h), the effective date of an action to revoke or suspend 20 a certificate shall be specified in the written decision, or if no administrative 21 hearing is timely requested, the effective date shall be 21 business days from 22 written notification of the department's determination to revoke or suspend.
-23
+- (2) The applicant's or certificate holder's right to appeal the determination if the determination was made under subdivision (c). - (g)(1) Upon written notification that the state department has determined that an application shall be denied or a certificate shall be denied, suspended, or revoked under subdivision (c), the applicant or certificate holder may request an administrative hearing by submitting a written request to the state department within 20 business days of receipt of the written notification.
+Upon receipt of a written request, the state department shall hold an administrative hearing pursuant to the procedures specified in Section 100171, except where those procedures are inconsistent with this section. - (2) A hearing under this section shall be conducted by a hearing officer or administrative law judge designated by the director at a location other than the work facility convenient to the applicant or certificate holder.
+The hearing shall be tape audio or video recorded and a written decision shall be sent by certified mail to the applicant or certificate holder within 30 calendar days of the hearing.
+Except as specified in subdivision (h), the effective date of an action to revoke or suspend a certificate shall be specified in the written decision, or if no administrative hearing is timely requested, the effective date shall be 21 business days from written notification of the department's determination to revoke or suspend. - (h) The state department may revoke or suspend a certificate prior to any hearing when immediate action is necessary in the judgment of the director to protect the public welfare.
+Notice of this action, including a statement of the